AnthonyAlmanza/My-Website/README.md

 # My-Website
-Currently a work in progress, playing with some designs. 😊
+Playing with some designs. 😊

 Currently built in ~~Angular 18~~ React 18.3.1